scaleoutsean/longhorny/README.md

 Everything beyond that is extra (and maybe nice to have, assuming it works), but that's also what makes it deserve a repository of its own as it has other uses.
 So far I've already done more than I expected and I decided to publish the script to see if anyone has uses for other actions and/or wants to contribute.

 I am not committed to expanding or improving Longhorny but I may do it if I come up with new ideas for it.
 For example, recently I wrote a script for mapping Kubernetes/Trident volumes to SolidFire volume IDs (available in [Awesome SolidFire](https://github.com/scaleoutsean/awesome-solidfire)), so the output of that script (i.e. a list of a Kubernetes cluster's volume IDs) could be used as the input to Longhorny.
 Are you thinking what I'm thinking?

-You get the idea.
+That, by the way, is the main reason why Longhorny doesn't output pretty tables.
+It's not an end in itself.
+Even now, most of Longhorny's output is Python lists or dictionaries that can be assigned to variables in Python shell for additional follow-up processing, but its code can be easily reused and incorporated in other scripts.

 ## Requirements